quellus/godot-tutorials/enemy avoider/README.md

 # Enemy Avoider Game
-Tutorial to make a basic 2D character controllers and enemies that chase you
+Tutorial to make a basic 2D character controller and enemies that chase you

 # Setup
 1. Create a new Godot project